KeanuNotReeves/practicum-trad-projections/README.md

 ![scree](https://user-images.githubusercontent.com/17519823/27610309-0dcdf360-5b4b-11e7-89f9-53e24266e23d.png)

 #### **Improved Models**
   Using the methods outlined above, I retrained some models to see how using SMOTE and PCA would improve class recall.
 The table below illustrates the model improvements before and after each method was applied.
+The table clearly shows that using the SMOTE method dramatically increased the class recall of every model, more so that the PCA did alone.

 ![more models](https://user-images.githubusercontent.com/17519823/27612133-6525f6f6-5b52-11e7-8b59-cdea659939ee.png)